architect/arc.codes/src/shared/en/aws/guides-ws.md

 - `src/ws/ws-default` invoked whenever a message is sent
 - `src/ws/ws-disconnect` invoked when disconnected

-Web socket functions are always invoked with an event payload that contains two useful peices of information:
+Web socket functions are always invoked with an event payload that contains useful information:

-- `event.requestContext.connectionId` which represents a single web socket connection
+- `event.requestContext.connectionId` the currently executing web socket connection
-- `event.requestContext.apiId` the currently executing web socket apiId
+- `event.requestContext.apiId` the currently executing web socket `apiId`
+- `event.body` the message payload

-## Browser Impl
+## Browser Implementation

-Render the app HTML shell and embed the current web socket url in a global `WS_URL`.
+Render the app HTML shell and embed the current web socket URL in a global `WS_URL`.

 ```javascript
 // src/http/get-index